 - Average app ratings: Both the Ring— Always Home app and the SimpliSafe app have average ratings around 3.2 stars.

-- Month-to-month contracting: Neither Ring nor SimpliSafe forces you to sign long-term contracts.
+- Month-to-month contracting and self-monitoring options: Neither Ring nor SimpliSafe forces you to sign long-term contracts or pay for professional monitoring.

-- DIY installation: You’ll install both systems yourself.
+- DIY installation: You’ll install both systems yourself (although SimpliSafe has a professional installation option for $79).

 All sound good?
 Great.
 Let’s move on.